chebupelka8/chebupelka8/README.md

 <h2>About me</h2>

-- 🔭 I’m currently working on [PyPad](https://github.com/chebupelka8/PyPad)

-- 🌱 I’m currently learning **JavaScript, PySide6, Html, Python, CSS and also Godot**
+- 🌱 I’m currently learning **JavaScript, PySide6, Html, Python, CSS and Java**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/chebupelka8)